NicolasDuponchel/TeachingAndroid/ChuckNorrisJokes/README.md

 #### 2. Import Retrofit & Rx Java
-[Retrofit][https://square.github.io/retrofit/] is a type-safe HTTP client for Android and Java.
+[Retrofit][RetrofitSite] is a type-safe HTTP client for Android and Java.
 We'll use it to request Chuck API.
 There are multiple ways to achieve async operations on Android.
-We'll use [Rx][http://reactivex.io/], which is known to be a combination of the best ideas from the **Observer** pattern, the **Iterator** pattern, and **functional programming**
+We'll use [Rx][reactiveX], which is known to be a combination of the best ideas from the **Observer** pattern, the **Iterator** pattern, and **functional programming**

 * Import [Retrofit] last version -  `com.squareup.retrofit2:retrofit:x.y.z`